 (e) Any physical harm which involves acute pain of such duration as to result in substantial suffering, or which involves any degree of prolonged or intractable pain.

 (7) "Risk" means a significant possibility, as contrasted with a remote possibility, that a certain result may occur or that certain circumstances may exist.

 (8) "Substantial risk" means a strong possibility, as contrasted with a remote or insignificant possibility, that a certain result may occur or that certain circumstances may exist.

 (9) "Immobilizing security restraints" means any appliance which secures the inmate in such a way that the inmate is prevented from rising, using toilet facilities, or eating.
 "Immobilizing security restraint" shall include, but is not limited to, what is known as "four-way" or "five-point" restraints.
 This does not include the use of handcuffs, leg irons or belly chain in the transport or movement of the inmate.

 (C) Guidelines regarding the use of force.
 Force shall be used in accordance with the following guidelines.

 (1) Amount of force.
 Staff members considering the use of force shall evaluate the need to use force based on the circumstances as known and perceived at the time it is considered.

 (a) Staff may use force only to the extent deemed necessary to control the situation; staff shall increase or decrease the level of force as resistance increases or decreases.

-(b) Staff should attempt to use the least amount of force necessary to control the situation and shall attempt to minimize physical injury.
+(b) Staff should attempt to use only the amount of force reasonably necessary under the circumstances to control the situation and shall attempt to minimize physical injury.